Haxous742/Hostel-Management-System/README.md

    npm install
    ```

 5. **Run the Application**:

-   For the simplicity of the installations , we have given out our api keys in the "./env" file , We understnad that this is not a good practice.
+   For the simplicity of the installations, we have given out our API keys in the `./env` file.
+We understand that this is not a good practice.

    - In one terminal, run frontend:
      ```bash